Affiliate links on Android Authority may earn us a commission. Learn more.

 Perplexingly, the OnePlus Nord N20 ships with Android 11 and Oxygen OS 11.
-The OnePlus 10 Pro, which went on sale earlier this year, included Android 12 and Oxygen OS 12 out of the box.
+The OnePlus 10 Pro, which went on sale earlier in 2022, included Android 12 and Oxygen OS 12 out of the box.
 OnePlus has not given us a compelling reason for selling its new phone with an 18-month-old operating system and, to be honest, there isn’t one.
-No phone shipping this far into 2022 should run Android 11 at launch.
+No phone shipping that far into 2022 should run Android 11 at launch.
 Moreover, OnePlus is only providing one OS upgrade (to Android 12) and three years of security updates.
 Speaking plainly, this is a major misstep from OnePlus (just like when it shipped the Nord N10 with Android 10).

 OnePlus is only providing one OS upgrade (to Android 12) and three years of security updates.
 That's poor.

 The radios could be better.
 OnePlus carried over most of the specs from the Nord N10.
-The phone packs 5G radios, but it’s limited to a really small number of sub-6GHz frequencies.
+The phone packs 5G radios, but it’s limited to a minimal number of sub-6GHz frequencies.
 It’s enough to run on T-Mobile’s mid-band 5G network, though not much more than that.
 The phone worked well on T-Mobile 5G in my time with it, but this is the T-Mobile version — OnePlus phones have historically been hit or miss with carrier 5G support for unlocked models.

 The rest of the connectivity suite isn’t much to write home about, but that’s to be expected at this price.
 It supports Wi-Fi 5 rather than upgrading to Wi-Fi 6/6E, and OnePlus also stuck with Bluetooth 5.1, rather than Bluetooth 5.2.
-These older specs mean the phone will be outdated sooner as standards advance, though considering the software support you probably won’t want to hold onto it for that long anyway.
+These older specs mean the phone will be outdated sooner as standards advance, though considering the software support, you probably won’t want to hold onto it for that long anyway.

 The fingerprint reader is sure to garner some complaints.
 The Nord N10 featured a rear-mounted fingerprint reader that worked really well.
 For the Nord N20, OnePlus relocated the fingerprint reader to the front screen.
 It’s an in-display job that’s located near the bottom edge of the phone.
-It’s easy enough to train but the location is low enough on the screen that it can be hard to tap comfortably sometimes.
+It’s easy enough to train but the location is low enough on the screen that it can sometimes be hard to tap comfortably.

 OnePlus cut back the stereo speaker arrangement of the N10 to a mono speaker on the N20.
 While stereo speakers aren’t a given at this price point, it’s odd to see the company backtrack on this feature.
 The lone speaker sounds middling at best.
 It’s a bit thin on the lows and distorts at high volumes.
 At least there’s a 3.5mm headphone jack.